barbarachbc/esphome-workshop/README.md

-# ESPHome Documentation Site
+# My ESPHome Workshop

-> A comprehensive documentation website for ESPHome devices, components, and example projects built with Astro.
+> A personal documentation and tracking site for my 15+ year collection of dev boards, sensors, and components as I finally build useful smart home projects with ESPHome.
+Built with Astro.

 ## 🏗️ Project Architecture

-This project uses **Astro's Content Collections** to manage three interconnected types of documentation:
+This project uses **Astro's Content Collections** to manage four interconnected types of documentation:

 ### Content Collections